This competition is open to:

 If any of the above elements is missing, is incorrect or not filled out properly, the act of registration will not be accepted.
 In this situation the school will be informed via email (the one defined on the registration form) that the registration has been considered invalid and that it will not be subject to appeal or contest.

 “Choreography Prize" – 1000€.
-Will be awarded to the choreographer author of the best contemporary solo
+Will be awarded to the author of the best contemporary solo of the choreographers competition

 "Best soloist", "Best Duet/Trio", "Best Group" prizes – 750€ each.
 In each one of these categories, the winner is chosen by all the members of the jury among the 1st prize winners of the various levels and styles regardless of the mark previously achieved.
 The prize "Best Group" is given to the school which will issue the corresponding receipt.